mrlhansen/novino/README.md

 ## Compiling
-The OS must be compiled using GCC, using a proper cross compiler.
+You need GCC and NASM to compile the source code, and for GCC you need a proper cross compiler.
 To build a cross compiler, the script `toolchain.sh` can be used.
-It will download and compile binutils, GCC and GRUB with the right configuration options and install it under `~/osdev/x86_64`.
+It will download and compile binutils, GCC and GRUB with the right configuration options and install them under `~/osdev/x86_64`.
 Be aware that all dependencies for GCC must be present on the system, these are not automatically compiled.

 There are two primary scripts for compiling and running the OS in an emulator.